What do franchise brokers do?

 The simple answer is that franchise brokers are hired by franchise companies to sell you a franchise.
 If you are looking at franchise opportunities, sooner or later you will become acquainted with a broker network.

-The difference between buying a franchise and buying a home is that there are no multiple listing services for franchisors.
-Except for the few houses that are not listed because they are being sold privately, the home buyer gets the opportunity to learn about every house in the market.
-Not so in franchising, since the franchise brokers can only earn money on the franchises offered by the clients they represent.
-Therefore, while there may be thousands of franchises available and hundreds that meet your pocketbook and your interest, the broker you are working with may only have a very small percentage of the market available to show you.
+However, when it comes to franchise brokers, there are no multiple listing services for franchisors.
+In franchising, the franchise brokers can only earn money on the franchises offered by the clients they represent.
+Therefore, while there may be thousands of franchises available and hundreds that meet your pocketbook and interests, the broker you are working with may only have a very small percentage of the available market to show you.

 Brokers often appear very knowledgeable about franchising to the novice prospective franchisee.
 This is one of the reasons that they are an appealing source of franchise sales for franchisors.
 Their recommendations can often carry considerable weight with the prospective franchisee and make the franchise sale that much easier.
 Also, inexperienced franchise prospects often take the broker’s recommendation as gospel and do not conduct the type of thorough due diligence on the franchise opportunity that most professionals in franchising recommend.

 There are many seminars, articles and books on investing in a franchise.
-Two pamphlets available are Investigate Before Investing published by the International Franchise Association (www.franchise.org), and A Consumer Guide to Buying a Franchise published by the Federal Trade Commission (www.ftc.gov).
-For a more in-depth understanding of how to buy a franchise, you might consider Franchising for Dummies which was written by Michael Seid, Managing Director of MSA, and the late Dave Thomas, founder of Wendy’s.
+Other resources include the International Franchise Association (IFA) website (www.franchise.org), and A Consumer's Guide to Buying a Franchise published by the Federal Trade Commission (www.ftc.gov).
+For a more in-depth understanding of how to buy a franchise, you might consider Franchising for Dummies by Michael Seid, Managing Director of MSA, and the late Dave Thomas, founder of Wendy’s.

-Include brokers in your network of information on franchise opportunities.
-But keep in mind, no matter how knowledgeable they appear and no matter how friendly they are and no matter how many times they refer to you as their client, they work for the franchisor.
+Many franchise information sites are actually operated by franchise broker networks.
+Do include brokers in your network of information on franchise opportunities; but keep in mind that no matter how knowledgeable they appear and no matter how friendly they are and no matter how many times they refer to you as their client, they work for the franchisor.
 And, they only get paid if you buy a franchise from one of their clients.
-If they tell you that a hair care franchise is perfect for you, they may be right.
-In addition to the hair care chain they introduce you to, get information on all of the other hair care franchises available.
-Their client may be the best fit for you, but you need to make that determination based upon your own research.
+If they tell you that a hair care franchise is perfect for you, they may be right - but in addition to the hair care chain they introduce you to, get information on all of the other hair care franchises available.
+A broker's client may indeed be the best fit for you, but you need to make that determination based upon your own research.